Skip to content

 Almost every multi-state payroll question reduces to a few core principles.
 Understanding them makes the rest of the page coherent.

-When you hire in a new state, you typically need to register for that state’s withholding account (through the state revenue department) and that state’s SUI account (through the state labor/employment department).
-Two separate registrations through two separate agencies, with different timelines and requirements.
+When you hire in a new state, you typically need to register for that state’s withholding account (through the state revenue department) and that state’s SUI account (through the state labor or employment department).
+Two separate registrations through two separate agencies, with different timelines, application portals, and account-number formats.
+Running payroll before the accounts exist routes deposits to the wrong place and generates agency notices.

-Some municipalities impose local income taxes on top of state withholding: Pennsylvania’s local Earned Income Taxes (administered by local tax-collection districts), New York City’s local income tax, Ohio’s municipal income taxes, Maryland’s county-level income taxes.
+Some municipalities impose local income taxes on top of state withholding: Pennsylvania’s Earned Income Tax, assigned by PSD code based on residence and work municipality; Ohio’s municipal income taxes, administered by RITA or the Central Collection Agency (CCA); Kentucky’s county and city occupational license fees; New York City’s resident income tax; San Francisco and Detroit city taxes.
 Each requires separate local-tax-account setup in addition to state withholding.

-New York, Connecticut, Pennsylvania, New Jersey, Delaware, and Nebraska have variations of the convenience-of-the-employer rule: wages earned by a remote employee working from home (for convenience rather than necessity) may be treated as earned in the employer’s state.
-This creates potential double-taxation situations — both the employer’s state and the employee’s residence state may have claims to the income.
-The specific tests vary by state.
+New York, Connecticut, Pennsylvania, New Jersey, Delaware, and Nebraska have variations of the convenience-of-the-employer rule: wages earned by a remote employee working from home for convenience rather than the employer’s necessity may be treated as earned in the employer’s state.
+This creates potential double-taxation situations — both the employer’s state and the employee’s residence state may claim the income.
+The specific tests and exceptions vary by state.

 Some state pairs have reciprocity agreements that let an employee who lives in one state and works in another pay state income tax only to their residence state.
-Common reciprocity patterns exist in the Midwest and Mid-Atlantic regions.
+Common patterns sit in the Midwest and Mid-Atlantic — Pennsylvania and Indiana, Ohio and Indiana, and the PA–NJ pairing handled by Form REV-419 are typical.
 Reciprocity requires a state-specific non-residency certificate from the employee and configures QuickBooks Payroll to withhold for the residence state.
-Reciprocity does not affect SUI — that’s typically still owed in the work state.
+Reciprocity does not affect SUI — that’s still owed in the work state.

 The operational and configuration work, every engagement.